cp-psource/classifieds/readme.txt

 = Admin Content Types =

-When you first load the Classifieds plugin, some Content Types data will be created, meaning you will have one custom post type named "classifieds", two taxonomies named "classifieds_tags" and "classifieds_categories" and two custom fields named "Duration" and "Cost".
+When you first load the Classifieds plugin, some Content Types data will be created, meaning you will have one custom post type named "kleinanzeigen", two taxonomies named "kleinanzeigen_tags" and "kleinanzeigen_categories" and two custom fields named "Duration" and "Cost".
 Each type comes with all the necessary settings.

-You can extend the functionality of your post type "classifieds" by going to [Content Types]->[Post Types] and click on the post type title or on the [Edit] link below it.
-You will be able to extend your "classifieds" custom post type from there, ( you will find more information for each of the options on the Edit screen ).
+You can extend the functionality of your post type "kleinanzeigen" by going to [Content Types]->[Post Types] and click on the post type title or on the [Edit] link below it.
+You will be able to extend your "kleinanzeigen" custom post type from there, ( you will find more information for each of the options on the Edit screen ).

 You can add new taxonomy or edit the existing ones by going to [Content Types]->[Taxonomies].
-You can click on the titles of "classifieds_tags" and "classifieds_categories" or on the [Edit] links below to edit the taxonomies ( you will find more information for each of the options on the Edit screen ).
+You can click on the titles of "kleinanzeigen_tags" and "kleinanzeigen_categories" or on the [Edit] links below to edit the taxonomies ( you will find more information for each of the options on the Edit screen ).

 You can add new custom field or edit the existing ones by going to [Content Types]->[Custom Fields].